stolostron/rhacm-docs/manage_cluster/bare_assets.md

 1. From the navigation menu, navigate to **Automate infrastructure** > **Bare metal assets**.

-2. On the Bare metal assets page, Click **Create bare metal asset**.
+2. On the *Bare metal assets* page, Click **Create bare metal asset**.

-3. Enter a name for your asset.
-This name is used to identify this asset when creating a cluster.
+3. Enter a name for your asset that identifies it when you create a cluster.

   **Tip:** You can view the `yaml` content updates as you enter the information in the console by setting the *YAML* switch to **ON**.